-As all of the Scheme's financial instruments are carried at fair value with changes in fair value recognised in the income statement, all changes in market conditions will directly affect net investment income.
+As all of the Scheme's financial instruments are carried at fair value with changes in fair value recognised in the statement of comprehensive income, all changes in market conditions will directly affect net investment income.
 Price risk is mitigated by investing in a diversified portfolio of financial instruments that are traded on various markets.